Broadway in Columbus announces 2022-23 season

 Broadway in Columbus has announced its 2022-23 season featuring five productions making their Columbus premiere.
 This season kicks off Nov.
 8-13 with Hairspray starring Andrew Levitt, better known as Nina West.

-That slate of shows at the Ohio Theatre features a blend of surefire successes and newer productions.
+That slate of shows at the Ohio Theatre features a blend of seasoned successes and newer productions.

 Hairspray is a Tony Award-winning show that tells the story of Tracy Turnblad, a teenager who auditions for a role on a dance show.
-The play features themes of diverse inclusiveness and racial progress.
 The beloved musical was made into a movie in 2007 that starred John Travolta and Michelle Pfeiffer.

 Disney’s Frozen, which runs July 26-Aug.
 6, 2023, was nominated for a Tony for best musical but has had even greater success for its film and soundtrack.
 It comes from the producer of The Lion King and Aladdin.